sundeepgoel72/Thermal-Camera-with-mxl90640-and-ESP32/README.md

 # MLX90640 Thermal Camera
- mxl90640 Thermal Camera using with esp32 Multicore
+ Thermal Camera using MLX90640 with ESP32 , and 2.8" TFT
+ Code use both cores the ESP for better performance